 Julie’s award-winning short films have also screened in numerous festivals around the world.
 Her short, ex, was an official selection at over 20 film festivals, winning awards such as the Panavision Award, My Queer Career: Mardi Gras Film Festival, and Best Gal’s Short, Phoenix International Lesbian and Gay Film Festival.
 She was a writer/director on the 2011 web series The Newtown Girls.

-Julie recently received development funding through Screen Australia’s Gender Matters initiative and is currently in development on her half-hour drama series Torn.
-She was also commissioned by the ABC to write and direct First Day, a stand-alone television episode about a 12 year-old transgender girl starting high school.
+Julie received development funding through Screen Australia’s Gender Matters initiative and is in development on her half-hour drama series Torn as well as a female-led sports comedy feature film, Out of Bounds.

 Julie is the founder and director of the Sydney-based production company Common Language Films.
 Common Language Films focuses on developing and producing high quality stories for the screen, utilizing humour to tell dramatic, character-driven, female-centric stories that appeal to a wide audience.